dflaten/aws-reinvent-2024/AmazonS3DeepDive.md

 ### Erasure coding.

-Replication is a imple way to tolerate faults - both individual drives and entire Availability Zones.
+Replication is a simple way to tolerate faults - both individual drives and entire Availability Zones.
 This however requires multiple copies which means something takes a ridiculous amount of memory to store.

 Erasure coding uses math to split the object into shards and create extra parity shards; the object can be rebuilt from any K of the shards.